 Ragnheiður Kristjánsdóttir is professor of history at the University of Iceland.
 She has published works on nationalism, democracy, the politics of the left, and gender.
 She is country editor of the Scandinavian Journal of History and her most recent book is Konur sem kjósa (2020), a co-authored work about the history of women voters in Iceland.

-The seminar is free of charge but requires registration before 26 March, through filling in the web form below.
-You will receive a zoom-link by e-mail.
+The seminar is free of charge but requires registration, through filling in the web form below.
+You will receive a zoom-link by e-mail before the seminar.